I’m going to be honest with you.

 Often life can feel so busy and it’s hard to balance everything.

-But then the thought creeps in, should I even write something because how many people are actually going to read it?
+The thought creeps in, should I even write?
+How many people are actually going to read it?

 This is what I hope to continue to do going forward.

 I don’t expect everyone to read my content all of the time.
 And if I know you personally and you don’t open my emails very often or read my articles, that’s ok!

 Many of you have supported me from the beginning and may not have a particular interest in personal finance, and that’s ok too!

 I plan to continue to deliver helpful content for you at different times in your life.
 And if you get value out of something I write, will you let me know?

 If I write an article and someone comes to your mind, will you share it with them?